RavenCutie21/Voice-Changer-Settings/README.md

 for both types of cards you play a little minigame of testing where you want to get as low of a chunk size as you can without any audio issues happening

 # BUT ITS NOT USING MY GWAFFICS CARD >:(
-FOR You NVIDIA cucks first, CUDA core usage does not appear on Task Manager usage, I can assure you, if you have your GPU selected it is being used.
+FOR You NVIDIA users first, CUDA core usage does not appear on Task Manager usage, if you have your GPU selected it is being used.

-For You AMD people literally the section before tells you how to make it use your GPU
+For You AMD people the section before this explains how to make it use your gpu, reread it

-But then you fucktards are saying "BUT ITS USING 50% OF MY CPU!@#!
+"BUT ITS USING 50% OF MY CPU!@#!
 AND ONLY 5% OF MY GPU!" that.... is litearlly how it works, if its not using your cpu at all the program wouldnt even be open.

 but it isnt supposed to be using half your cpu, which means you are running something too hard usually it is the EXTRA setting.
 So just....
 LOWER IT.

-As an owner of a 3070 and an 11700F, it uses AT MOST 9% cpu usage while talking. and 0% gpu usage, (from calculations its more like 20% of dedicated vram usage so really its not that bad) according to Task Manager.
-You aren't having an issue, thats just how this fucking thing works. cry about it.
+As an owner of a 3070 and an 11700F, it uses AT MOST 9% cpu usage while talking. and 30% gpu usage

 for intel arc, i have only seen one other person with it so i do not know if this is the case but i believe you just follow amd for this guide